crt26/pqc-evaluation-tools/docs/testing-tools-documentation/tls-performance-testing.md

 ./full-pqc-tls-test.sh
 ```

+**Please refer to the Testing Options section before beginning testing to ensure all configurations are correct**

-Upon executing the script, the testing tool will prompt you to enter parameters for the test.
+Upon executing the script, the testing tool will prompt you to enter the parameters for the test.
 Depending on the testing scenario, either using a single machine or separate server and client machines, different setup techniques and options will be required.

-**Please refer to the Testing Options section before beginning testing to ensure all configurations are correct**

 ### Testing Options
 Before discussing the execution of the testing script, a list of the testing parameters used are detailed below, to provide guidance on the information needed before performing the tests: